L\'evy processes on smooth manifolds with a connection: Connections, geodesics, horizontal lift and anti-development

 Covariant derivative also allows us to define \emph{geodesics}, which are special curves $\gamma$ such that their velocity vector field $\dot{\gamma}$ is parallel along $\gamma$.
 A geodesic is locally given as a solution of the system of second order ODEs

 for $k=1,\ldots,d$ and therefore a geodesic is unique once we fix an initial point and an initial velocity.
 This allows us to define an exponential map in essentially the same manner as on Riemannian manifolds.
 A \emph{geodesic exponential map} is a map $\Exp_p\colon O\subseteq T_pM\to M, \Exp_p(X):=\gamma(1),$ where $\gamma$ is a unique geodesic with $\gamma(0)=p$ and $\dot{\gamma}(0)=X$ and $O$ is an open star-shaped neighbourhood of $0\in T_pM$ where the geodesic exponential map is well defined\footnote{The differential equation for a geodesic has a unique solution defined on a maximal time interval.
 However, this interval might not be all of $\RR$.
-Hence geodesics might exit all compacts (i.e. explode) in finite time and the domain of the geodesic exponential map might have to be restricted.}.
+Hence geodesics might explode in finite time and the domain of the geodesic exponential map might have to be restricted.}.
+If the domain of the geodesic exponential map at $p$ is equal to $T_p$ for any $p\in M$ we say that $M$ is \emph{geodesically complete}.
+Note that by Hopf-Rinow theorem compact Riemannian manifolds are always geodesically complete, but there exist non-metric connections on compact manifolds which are not geodesically complete~\cite[Ex.~7.16]{OneillRelativity}.